dscpsyl/dscpsyl.github.io/README.md

 ## You will Forget
 You will forget how this site works after a few days so here is something for future me to take a look at.
 You are using the [`Hydejack`](hydejack.com) theme for [`Jekyll`](https://jekyllrb.com/), pro version.
 The documentation for this theme is located in the `docs` folder of the repo.
 While not listed directly on the webpage, you can still access this via `/docs` on the website directly.

-All `.folder` folders in this repo are for development so they can be ignored in production.
+- All `.folder` folders in this repo are for development so they can be ignored in production.
+- If you need to start adding external scripts, please take a look at `/docs/scripts/`.
+- If you need to add a new social medai icon, please take a look at `/docs/advanced/#adding-a-custom-social-media-icon` for more details.

 As a reference, frontmatter specification is located [here](https://jekyllrb.com/docs/frontmatter/).